AlexW00/puppetmaster/helm/README.md

 ### [Puppet](./crds/puppet.yaml)

-A puppet is a GPT-powered agent, that can complete a defined set of tasks using a set of [tools](#tools).
+A puppet is a GPT-powered agent, that can complete tasks defined in its abilities using a set of [tools](#tools).

 ```yaml
 apiVersion: puppetmaster.org/v1